LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Messaging Operations/automatic-messages-configuration-guide.md

 ### To translate a message

-1. On the Edit Automatic Messages page, click the “+” button next to the default language (English (US) in the illustration below).
+1. On the Edit Automatic Messages page, click the “+” button next to the default language.
 The Engagement languages page is displayed.
 2. From the “Available languages” list, select the language(s) you would like to translate your messages into.
 3. Click Save